Frequently Asked Questions on our Child Poverty Statistics

 What does this new child poverty research cover?

 This research provides the latest update of child poverty indicators, after housing costs, by locality.
-This data covers the period of 2020/2021 – which covers the first year of the Covid 19 Pandemic.
+This data covers the period of 2021/22 – which covers the second year of the Covid 19 Pandemic.

 Which sources of information does this report draw on?